 Your purchase of an Alabama fishing license financially supports the protection and enhancement of Alabama's aquatic resources.
-Except for the $1 issuance fee and Internet or telephone convenience fees, 100% of your license fee goes to management of, protection of, and education about Alabama's natural resources.
+Except for the issuance fees and Internet or telephone convenience fees, 100% of your license fee goes to management of, protection of, and education about Alabama's natural resources.
 Your purchase also help us gain matching federal funds available from excise taxes on anglers' and boaters' equipment and gasoline purchases.

 Fishing licenses are required for residents age 16 years through age 64 who fish with rod and reel or artificial bait.
 An Alabama fishing license or a Wildlife Heritage License is required to fish with hook and line outside county of legal residence or from a boat anywhere on freshwater.
 To purchase a resident license, one must be a resident who possess an Alabama Driver's License, Alabama's Non-driver's ID Card, or meet the residency proof.
 Non-residents ages 16 and older are required to have a non-resident's license.
 A person may only be a resident of one state.

 Many senior Alabamians have expressed a strong desire to show their support for game and fish programs, so the Division offers a voluntary senior license that allows seniors to contribute to the Game and Fish Lifetime Trust Fund and allows the Division to count them to receive more federal 3:1 matching money.
 In return, seniors receive an embossed, durable, credit-card style license signifying their personal contribution to the management and protection of Alabama's natural resources.